lodygens/lifecycle-nft/README.md

 # NFT life cycle

-This project demonstrates how to follow the lifecycle of an NFT
+This project implements NFT lifecycle

-NFt lifecycle consists of
+NFT lifecycle consists of
 1. being created for a user who is the 1st owner
 2. potentaly, being passed / sold between users
 3. register actions for that NFT